 1 Introduction

 Studying the dynamics of the housing market is crucial for understanding economic trends, urban development, and effective policy-making.
 House prices are influenced by a complex interplay of property-specific characteristics, spatial dependencies, and temporal trends.
-Analyzing these complexities provides critical insights into market behavior, enabling policymakers, investors, and urban planners to make informed decisions.
-In the context of Brunei Darussalam, the housing market is shaped by a unique set of socio-economic, cultural, and geographic factors that distinguish it from other regional markets.
-Therefore, there is a pressing need for comprehensive spatial-temporal analyses to guide interventions.
-This study seeks to address this gap by investigating the determinants and spatial-temporal patterns of house prices across Brunei’s Mukims, using advanced statistical and geospatial methodologies.
+Analysing these complexities provides critical insights into market behaviour, enabling policymakers, investors, and urban planners to make informed decisions.
+In the context of Brunei Darussalam, the housing market is shaped by a unique set of socioeconomic, cultural, and geographic factors that distinguish it from other regional markets.
+Therefore, there is a pressing need for comprehensive spatio-temporal analyses to guide interventions.
+This study seeks to address this gap by investigating the determinants and spatio-temporal patterns of house prices across Brunei’s Mukims, using advanced statistical and geospatial methodologies.

-While these studies have provided valuable insights, there has been no quantitative exploration of the spatial-temporal dynamics of house prices in Brunei.
-Much of the existing literature on property price modeling focuses on large urbanised regions, giving relatively little attention to small, resource-rich economies like Brunei.
-This presents a novel opportunity to contribute to the growing body of literature on property price modeling amidst a growing global interest in understanding housing markets through quantitative modeling.
+While these aforementioned studies have provided valuable insights, there has been no quantitative exploration of the spatio-temporal dynamics of house prices in Brunei.
+Much of the existing literature on property price modelling focuses on large urbanised regions, giving relatively little attention to small, resource-rich economies like Brunei.
+This presents a novel opportunity to contribute to the growing body of literature on property price modelling amidst a growing global interest in understanding housing markets through quantitative efforts.

 2 Literature review